ernestolopezvv/pdf-to-audibook/README.md

 # pdf-to-audibook

 This program let you transform the pdf you want to audiobook.
+Install the first two libraries with pip install.